Common Myths About EMDR Therapy (And What’s Actually True)

 For some, online EMDR therapy even feels more accessible and comfortable, allowing them to process experiences from the safety of their own environment.
 Whether in person or online, what matters most is the therapeutic relationship and feeling supported throughout the process.

-Myth #10: EMDR Only Works with Eye Movements
+Myth #10: EMDR Only Works With EYE MOVEMENTS

 While EMDR originally used eye movements, that’s just one way to activate bilateral stimulation.
-Research shows that eye movements are effective in helping the brain process distressing information, but other forms of bilateral stimulation—like tapping, alternating tones, or gentle vibrations—can achieve similar results.¹
+Research shows that eye movements are effective in helping the brain process distressing information, but other forms of bilateral stimulation—like tapping, alternating tones, or gentle vibrations—can achieve similar results.⁹

 The goal isn’t the eye movement itself—it’s facilitating communication between both hemispheres of the brain so stored experiences can be processed more effectively.
 Your EMDR therapist will work with you to choose the method that feels most comfortable and supportive.